 An often underused technique for effective muscle growth is the brain-muscle connection.
 If you have no knowledge on this subject, don't worry, in the next section we will tell you about the brain-muscle connection, its benefits for training and how to improve it.
-The mastery of this practice will be more useful to you than you think during your training sessions at the gym!
+Mastering this practice will serve you more than you think during your workouts at the gym!

 Definition of the mind-muscle connection